rkdud007/blog/content/_index.md

 </div>

- _I'm currently in a phase of exploring hard problems by expanding curiosity and reflecting meaning of ['great work'](https://www.piapark.me/manifesto/).
-I'm open to discussions — feel free to reach out on X/email if you'd like to chat_
+ _[note] I'm currently in a phase of exploring hard problems by expanding curiosity and reflecting meaning of ['great work'](https://www.piapark.me/manifesto/)_

 I enjoy building [projects](https://www.piapark.me/projects/) in public and participating in [activities](https://www.piapark.me/misc/) to learn and contribute \
-I’m also currently studying computer science at [Korea University](https://www.korea.edu/sites/en/index.do)
+I’m also currently studying computer science at [Korea University](https://www.korea.edu/sites/en/index.do)g

-For around past two years, been working at [herodotus.dev](https://herodotus.dev) solving the challenge of fragmented data in blockchain scaling via cryptography including rust engineering/product

-Here are some technical keywords I have been spending time on

-> zk/zkVM, blockchain, rust, cryptography, system programming, engineering, computer science

-But now I want to take time to think about what to build and why

->
->

 When I'm not coding, I like to read, [write](https://www.piapark.me/blog/), and take a walk.
 I also love traveling and exploring different cultures.